SANIUL-blackdragon/SHADOW-AI/docs/md/draft-1.md

 ### 3.1 Price Data
 - **Historical Prices**: Sourced from Binance, Yahoo Finance, or Alpha Vantage, dating back as far as available.
-- **Live Prices**: Captured via a screen reader on TradingView, focusing on BTC/USD due to its market influence.
+- **Live Prices**: Captured via a screen reader on binance api, focusing on BTC/USD due to its market influence.
 - **Format**: OHLCV (Open, High, Low, Close, Volume) with UNIX timestamps.

 ### 3.2 News Data